qJake/hacc.dev/usage.md

 Pages are a way to group related tiles, and are exactly what the name implies &ndash; different web pages that you can navigate between.

-When you first load HACC, or you upgrade HACC from a previous version that did not support Pages, HACC automatically generates a "Default" first page for you.
+When you first load HACC, or you upgrade HACC from a previous version that did not support pages, HACC automatically generates a "Default" first page for you.

 ![pages 1](/img/guide-1.png)